aibolem/vexflow-wiki-vexchords/Build-and-Release-Instructions.md

     npm-check-updates -u [package name]
     npm install

-Test, debug, fix, commit, iterate.
-Then send a PR!
+Build, test, debug, fix, iterate.
+If everything works and there are no visual diffs, commit your changes and submit a PR!